chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Floating Walls
 ~~~~~~~~~~~~~~~~~~~

 When we pack the cylinder with particles, we need to keep them inside and prevent them from falling through the small inlet channel.
-To do so, we place the stopper at the bottom of the cylinder, which is :math:`z = 0` plain, as in:
+To do so, we place a floating wall at the bottom of the cylinder, which is :math:`z = 0` plain, as in:

 .. code-block:: text